Admissions Questions: COVID-19

 If given the option, we strongly encourage students to receive letter grades.
 Letter grades help to demonstrate a student’s academic achievement.

-We also strongly encourage our applicants to take advantage of the multiple online dental CE activities that are now free and include any certificates of completion in their application.
+We also strongly encourage our applicants to take advantage of the multiple online dental CE activities that are available and include any certificates of completion in their application.

-We are planning on conducting virtual interviews for the 2021-2022 admissions cycle.
-More details about our interview process will be included in the interview invitations.
+We are tentatively planning on conducting in-person interviews for the 2022-2023 admissions cycle, but that is subject to change based on COVID-19 infection rates and University standards.
+More details about our interview process will be included in our interview invitations.

 We are here to help!
 If you have any questions, please reach out to us directly at DDSAdmissions@unc.edu.